Wedding Seating Plan tips

 Start planning your seating plan as early as possible.
 This will give you enough time to make any changes or adjustments as necessary.

-2. Get an Accurate Headcount
+2. Get an accurate headcount

 Make sure you have an accurate headcount of guests who will be attending the wedding.
 This will help you determine the size and number of tables needed.
 One tip is that as guests RSVP you assign them a seat, then adjust as needed.